RodZill4/material-maker/material_maker/doc/node_filter_edge_detect.rst

 Edge detect node
 ~~~~~~~~~~~~~~~~

-There are 3 different **Edge detect** nodes that apply an edge detect
+There are 4 different **Edge detect** nodes that apply an edge detect
 filter to their input.
+Them main edge detect node has more parameters,
+the 3 others are simplified (and faster) filters.

 .. image:: images/node_filter_edge_detect.png
 	:align: center